TAbdiukov/CCSP-Mnemonics/README.md

 2) Prioritize and categorize: thus label the data

 3) Then tag the data
-For CCSP : Tags for DLP; Labels for classification (Tags explain the data, labels show sensitivity)
+For CCSP: Tags for DLP; Labels for classification (Tags explain the data, labels show sensitivity)

 4) After the data is tagged, set up DLP policies